 Andrea Chapela

 Andrea Chapela was born in Mexico City in 1990.
 She is the author of the YA Fantasy tetralogy Vâudïz (La heredera, El creador, La cuentista and El cuento, Ed.
 Urano, 2008-2015), the essay collection Grados de miopía (Tierra Adentro, 2019), and the short story collections Un año de servicio a la habitación (Ed.
 UDG, 2019) and Ansibles, perfiladores y otras máquinas de ingenio (Almadía, 2020).
-She studied Chemistry at UNAM and has a Creative Writing in Spanish MFA from the University of Iowa.
+She studied Chemistry at UNAM, has a Creative Writing in Spanish MFA from the University of Iowa and a Ma in Japanese Literature from El Colegio de México.

 Andrea Chapela’s work is innovative and resounding.
 These are books in which science and literature merge together in a captivating way to offer stories where scientific knowledge and technology become mirrors that reveal the depths of the human soul.